nokxs/PropertyBot/PropertyBot.ZVG/README.md

 ### PROVIDER_ZVG_COURT_IDS

 The courts, which shall be crawled.
-Accepts multiple integeres delmited by a comma.
-Exampel: 23,26,31
+Accepts multiple integeres delmited by a comma. *Example: 23,26,31*

 The values to use can be found [here](https://www.zvg.com/appl/suche.prg?act=getComboAG&dhxr1597057851258=1).

 ### PROVIDER_ZVG_OBJECT_KIND_ID

 The kind of objects, which shall be crawled.
-Accepts multiple integeres delmited by a comma.
-Exampel: 171,148
+Accepts multiple integeres delmited by a comma. *Example: 171,148*

 The values to use can be found [here](https://www.zvg.com/appl/suche.prg?act=getComboOA&dhxr1597057850786=1).